What we are doing:

 (OK, here's where I walked away and Christina finished the post.
 Enjoy)

 We also have finally hung art work on a couple of walls, and have some empty frames just waiting for adorable baby pictures that will go up shortly.
 This really means that I have to commit to the locations, and that might take quite some time of placing, and rearranging.
-I did dig out my UPenn diploma from the depths of our junk room, it should be good for some
+I did dig out my UPenn diploma from the depths of our junk room, it should be good for something other than collecting dust right?
+We also put some of the white wall stickers up in Parker's room today too, but those are also going to take a little more rearranging before the big reveal!

 Any takers!?!?!